ibm-cloud-docs/appid/about.md

 In each supported region, the service runs in several availability zones.
 Each zone has its own Kubernetes cluster with several worker nodes.
 Each worker node runs several instances of {{site.data.keyword.appid_short_notm}} components.
 Each region is fronted by a Global Load Balancer and a Web Application Firewall.

-Data that is stored in {{site.data.keyword.appid_short_notm}} is encrypted and persisted in a database cluster that is spread across availability zones.
-The data is also back up in a separate encrypted object storage.

 Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automated cross-regional failover or cross-regional disaster recovery.
 However, {{site.data.keyword.appid_short_notm}} does provide an extensive <a href="https://appid-management.ng.bluemix.net/swagger-ui" target="_blank">Management API<img src="../../icons/launch-glyph.svg" alt="External link icon"></a> that might allow developers to manually synchronize their service configuration with another instance or instances of {{site.data.keyword.appid_short_notm}}.